-- Having the non-SP/SR/RRR ID number, for example, (087S instead of 087) for a card when you play that version of it is a Deck List Failure.
+- Having the non-SP/SR/RRR ID number (for example, 087S instead of 087) for a card when you play a different version of it is a Deck List Failure.

 - Decklist failures are a minimum of a Game Loss.
 If it is a Top Cut Deck Check, this will get you removed from the standings completely.

 - While you do not have to have the rarity of the card (the letters after the space), you are allowed to, and you do need to have everything that denotes the card ID, so we strongly suggest you put everything down.
 For example:

 The "full ID" of a certain card is, for example, "IM/S21-023R RRR".
 The following are the only two legal ways to write that: 1.
 "IM/S21-023R RRR" 2.
 "IM/S21-023R".
 That's it.
 "IM/S21-023 RRR", "IM/S21-023", "IM/S21-023 RR" , "S21-023R", "IM/S21-023R R" are all illegal.
 As such, we are telling people to write the entire ID, so we do not encounter these problems.

 Every card must have the proper Card ID for your decklist to be legal.
 Everything listed in the card ID area is the Full ID.
 The Full ID is a proper Card ID.
 Failure to follow this may get you a Game Loss.